-1 God is a name my soul adores, Th' almighty Three, th' eternal One!

-. .

-Nature and grace with all their pow'rs Confess the infinite unknown.

-2 Thy voice produc'd the sea and spheres,
+- Thy voice produc'd the sea and spheres,

 Bid the waves roar, and planets shine;

 But nothing like thyself appears

 Thro' all these spacious works of thine.

-3 Still restless nature dies and grows,
+- 3 Still restless nature dies and grows,

 From change to change the creatures run;

 Thy being no succession knows,

 And all thy vast designs are one.

-4 A glance of thine runs thro' the globes,

-Rules the bright worlds, and moves their frame;

-Broad sheets of light compose thy robes,

-Thy guards are form'd of living flame.
+- 4 A glance of thine runs thro' the globes, Rules the bright worlds, and moves their frame; Broad sheets of light compose thy robes, Thy guards are form'd of living flame.

-5 How shall affrighted mortals dare
+- How shall affrighted mortals dare

 To sing thy glory or thy grace?

 Beneath thy feet we lie so far,

 And see but shadows of thy face.

-6 Who can behold the blazing light?
+- Who can behold the blazing light?

 Who can approach consuming flame?

 None but thy Wisdom knows thy might,

 None but thy Word can speak thy name.

-Life and Eternity.20
+Life and Eternity.32

-1 Thee we adore, eternal name, And humbly own to thee How feeble is our mortal frame, What dying worms we be!
+- 1 Thee we adore, eternal name,

+And humbly own to thee

+How feeble is our mortal frame,

+What dying worms we be!

+- Our wasting lives grow shorter still,

+As months and days increase!